-The contribution of local and non-local sources to NO2 levels in Delhi are controlled by primary emissions, the chemical lifetime of NO2 and advection by meteorology (i.e. accumulation/advection of pollutants under stable conditions or ventilation of source emissions downwind).
-Figure 4b, c and d show the annual average TCNO2, surface NO2 lifetime and boundary layer height (BLH) over India along with the anomalies for the pre-monsoon (February May), monsoon (May - October) and post-monsoon (October - February) seasons.
+- 310 The contribution of local and non-local sources to NO2 levels in Delhi are controlled by primary emissions, the chemical lifetime of NO2 and advection by meteorology (i.e. accumulation/advection of pollutants under stable conditions or ventilation of source emissions downwind).
+Figure 4b, c and d show the annual average TCNO2, surface NO2 lifetime and boundary layer height (BLH) over India along with the anomalies for the pre-monsoon (February - May), monsoon (May - October) and post-monsoon 315 (October - February) seasons.

 Peak annual TCNO2 ranges between 4000 and 5000 μg m-2 over the source regions (e.g. Delhi, Kolkata, Nagpur and industrial sources in the east (approximately 80-85°E, 20-25°N)) (Figure 4b).
-Smaller urban NO2 hotspots range between 3000 and 4000 μg m-2, higher than values across large European hotspots which peak at 3500 μg m-2 (Pope et al., 2019).
+Smaller urban $NO_2$ hotspots range between 3000 and 4000 $\mu$ g m-2, higher than values across large European hotspots

+- 320 which peak at $3500 \ \mu g \ m^{-2}$ (Pope et al., 2019).
 In the seasonal anomaly, the pre-monsoon TCNO2 values increase by approximately 500-1000 μg m-2 around Delhi but with similar decreases to the north-west.

-- However, the majority of the country experiences TCNO2 increases greater than 2000 μg m-2.
+However, the majority of the country experiences TCNO2 increases greater than 2000 μg m-2.
 During the monsoon season there is a decrease in TCNO2 by 1000-1500 μg m-2 over Delhi, which is reflected in most other urban centres and industrial regions.
-The post-monsoon season experiences the largest degradation in NO2-related air quality as all hotspots increase by >2000 μg m-2 (e.g. for Delhi) with peak - 415 enhancements over the industrialised region in the east of India, and to the north-west of Delhi in Punjab and Haryana, where agricultural burning is common during this time.

-The calculated NO2 lifetime (based on modelled OH, temperature and pressure) typically ranges between 1.5 to 15 hours over India (between 20 and 24 hours over Bangladesh and Myanmar) and 8 to 12 hours over Delhi (Figure 4c).
-During the pre-monsoon, there is little change from the annual average, decreasing

-- by 1 to 2 hours over Delhi.
+The post-monsoon season experiences the largest degradation - in NO2-related air quality as all hotspots increase by >2000 $\mu$ g m-2 (e.g. for Delhi) with peak 325 enhancements over the industrialised region in the east of India and to the north-west of Delhi in Punjab and Haryana, where agricultural burning is common during this time. - The calculated NO2 lifetime (based on modelled OH, temperature and pressure) typically ranges between 330 1.5 to 15 hours over India (between 20 and 24 hours over Bangladesh and Myanmar) and 8 to 12 hours over Delhi (Figure 4c).
+During the pre-monsoon, there is little change from the annual average, decreasing by 1 to 2 hours over Delhi.
 Along the east Indian coastline, there is a general decrease of 3-5 hours.
-During the monsoon season, there are large reductions in the NO2 lifetime over the northern segment of the domain, decreasing by 5 to 10 hours, propagating southwards to Delhi with a decrease of approximately 3-5 hours.
-Central India remains similar to the annual average while the east coastline now experiences increases in the NO2 lifetime of 3 to 5 hours.
-In the post-monsoon, while southern India experiences little - 425 increases in the NO2 lifetime of 3 to 5 hours.
+During the monsoon season, there are large reductions in the NO2 lifetime over the northern segment of the domain, decreasing by 5 to 10 hours, propagating southwards to Delhi with a decrease of approximately 335 3-5 hours.
+Central India remains similar to the annual average while the east coastline now experiences - increases in the NO2 lifetime of 3 to 5 hours.
 In the post-monsoon, while southern India experiences little change, Delhi and the north of India see an increase in the lifetime by 3-7 hours.

-Western India has an annual average BLH ranging between 800 and 1100 m (400-800 m over eastern India), while Delhi BLH is between 400 and 600 m (Figure 4d).
+Western India has an annual average BLH ranging between 800 and 1100 m (400-800 m over eastern 340 India), while Delhi BLH is between 400 and 600 m (Figure 4d).
 In the pre-monsoon, the Indian boundary layer is well ventilated with an increase in BLH by ~200 to 400 m (50-100 m for Delhi).
-In the monsoon
+In the monsoon season, the boundary layer remains well ventilated with enhancements of typically 100 to 200 m (although with some regions of reduction in the BLH), relative to the annual average.
+In the post-monsoon season, colder temperatures cause country-wide shallowing of the boundary layer by 200 to 400 m, including Delhi, peaking at over 500 m in central India.